fieldtrip/website/faq/other/opm_selection.md

     grad = ft_read_sens('fieldtrip/template/gradiometer/fieldlinebeta2.mat');

-    % it is important to work in consistent units, so let's convert everything to SI units (m, T, V, etc) grad = ft_convert_units(grad, 'm');
+    % it is important to work in consistent units
+    % so let's convert everything to SI units (m, T, V, etc) grad = ft_convert_units(grad, 'm');

 To inspect the helmet layout: